manakiaHk/WCBlock/README.md

 ## WCBlock

- * A lightweight block library of UIKit extension , It is non-invasive and make your code simple and easy .
-It provides friendly block callback support for event response  to NotificationCenter、KVO、Target-action、GestureRecognizer、UIView、UIButton、UITextField and so on .
+ * A lightweight event listener library of UIKit  , It is non-invasive and make your code simple and easy .
+It provides friendly event listener callback support for event response  to NotificationCenter、KVO、Target-action、GestureRecognizer、UIView、UIButton、UITextField and so on .
 As a result, it  improve the cohesion degree of  code, make coding easier and improve development efficiency for you.
 ## How To Get Started

 ## Manual import